The Physical Education curriculum focuses on the physical, social and emotional needs of each student.

 771 HEALTH I | (9) Required | Course Credits 1.0 |

-Health I is a quarter course that will examine the relationship between healthy eating habits and wellness.
+Health I is a semester course that will examine the relationship between healthy eating habits and wellness.
 It also includes a medically based program entitled, “Choosing the Best Journey” which teaches the necessary information for making an educated choice when confronted with issues related to sexuality.
-Topics include: introduction to Nutrition, STD’s, Risks and Pressures Associated with Sexual Activity, Being Assertive.
-In addition, students are required to do a project, either the Baby Think It Over assignment or a research paper on course related issues. |
+Topics include an introduction to Nutrition, STDs, Risks, and Pressures Associated with Sexual Activity, and Being Assertive.
+In addition, students are required to do a project, either the Baby Think It Over assignment or a research paper on course-related issues. |

-713 DRIVER EDUCATION | (11) Required | Course Credits 1.0 |
+713 Driver’s Education | (10) Required | Course Credits 1.0 |

-This course includes discussion of safe driving habits, consequences of drinking and driving, driving skills, rules of the road and basic car maintenance.
+This course includes a discussion of safe driving habits, consequences of drinking and driving, driving skills, rules of the road, and basic car maintenance.
 Students are prepared for the New Jersey written test.
-Students will learn about car insurance, car purchasing/leasing, researching car reliability and safety features.
-Students will be required to complete a group project. |
+Students will learn about car insurance, car purchasing/leasing, and researching car reliability and safety features.
+Students will be required to complete a group project |

 714 HEALTH IV | (12) Required | Course Credits 1.0 |

 This course helps students to establish a strong desire to maintain a healthy lifestyle by giving them exposure to the many topics that affect their health and well-being.
 Also included is a mini First-Aid course.
-Topics include: HIV/AIDS as a global problem, Safety, Healthy Relationships, and Stress. |
+Topics include HIV/AIDS as a global problem, Safety, Healthy Relationships, Mental Health, and Stress. |